DEFRA/defra-ai-sdlc/pages/appendix/prompt-library/testing/prompt-add-journey-test.md

 Important Considerations:
 - Give special consideration to scoping elements - like finding classifications and standards within table rows, and using :has() selectors for parent-child relationships.
-- The tests will be end-to-end (E2E) tests with the real application.
+- The tests will be journey tests with the real application.
 No mocks
 - Use JavaScript (not TypeScript)

 IMPLEMENTATION PHASE: